jisungyoon/persona2vec/README.md

 ```

 ### Requirements
-The codebase is implemented in Python 3.5.2. package versions used for development are just below.
+The codebase is implemented in Python 3.7.3, and package versions used for development are just below.
 This library works well on various environment.
 If there is a problem, please let me know with issue.
 I will handle it.
 ```
 networkx          1.11
 tqdm              4.28.1